dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T758: Accountability for crimes is crucial for justice.
+### T758: Criminals must be held accountable for their actions.

 |Support|
 |---|